 If you and your partner are struggling to have a baby, you’re not alone.
 Difficulty conceiving affects an estimated 10-15% of all couples in the United States.
 Although the journey can be frustrating and emotionally exhausting, help is available.
-At Integrative Obstetrics, maternal-fetal medicine specialist Dr. Yaakov Abdelhak and board-certified nurse midwife Kristin Mallon offer comprehensive care, including preconception counseling, for women who are experiencing fertility problems.
-They serve patients in northeastern New Jersey from two convenient locations in Hackensack and Jersey City, New Jersey.
+At Integrative Obstetrics & Mindful Midwifery, maternal-fetal medicine specialist Dr. Yaakov Abdelhak and board-certified nurse midwife Kristin Mallon offer comprehensive care, including preconception counseling, for women who are experiencing fertility problems.
+They serve patients in northeastern New Jersey from three convenient locations in Saddle River, Hackensack, and Jersey City, New Jersey.
 Call or book your appointment online today.

 More women than ever are choosing to start a family later in life.
 Although becoming a parent in your 30s or even 40s has its benefits, it can also make it harder for you to conceive.
 Advanced maternal age, which is defined as being 35 or older, can affect your ability to become pregnant.
 Roughly one-third of all couples in which the woman is older than 35 struggle with fertility problems.